DIP Online

 attention.
 We have all seen the divided photos or mirror reflections of a

 person where the two halves when identical produce a whole new person.
-We look to be symmetrical, identical
+We look to be symmetrical,

-art is rarely a mirror image either, most art falls under the cloak of approximate symmetry.
-It relieves the
+Since art is rarely a mirror image either, most art falls under the

 Because of its technical predictability, symmetrical balance symbolizes